| Title: | Select Sparse Geoadditive Models for Spatial Prediction |

 further arguments to |

-Returns point predictions for new locations from linear and smooth trends
+Returns point predictions for new locations from linear and smooth trends estimated

-by penalized least squares geoGAM by calling the function
+by penalized least squares geoGAM by calling the function predict.gam.

 Back transformation of log and sqrt

-) in full analogy to lognormal kriging (Cressie-2006, Eq.
+For lognormal responses (back.transform = 'log') in full analogy to lognormal kriging (Cressie-2006, Eq.
 20) the predictions are backtransformed by

 with being the prediction of the log-transformed response,

-the estimated residual variance of the final
+the estimated residual variance of the final geoGAM fit (see predict.gam with se.fit=TRUE) and

-as provided again by the final
+the variance of as provided again by the final geoGAM.

-) unbiased backtransform is computed by (Nussbaum et al. 2017b)
+For responses with square root transformation (back.transform = 'sqrt') unbiased backtransform is computed by (Nussbaum et al. 2017b)

-the estimated residual variance of the fitted model and
+with being the prediction of the sqrt-transformed response, the estimated residual variance of the fitted model and the variance of as provided again by geoGAM.

 Discretization of probability predictions